Sign in

 1<input type="file" accept=".csv">

-These restrictions guide users to upload files suitable for processing while avoiding unsupported files.
+These restrictions guide users in uploading files suitable for processing while avoiding unsupported files.

 1<input type="file" accept="image/*" multiple>